reprah/rubeque/README.md

 Rubeque is an interactive problem website for learning Ruby.

+## Contributing

+Anyone interested in contributing should check out the [Issues](https://github.com/SciMed/rubeque/issues) page for ideas on what to work on.

 ## Setup instructions for running locally

 * Download and install [rvm](http://beginrescueend.com/).